 - Examine your own cultural values and avoid imposing those values on others.
 Avoid stereotyping by race, gender, age, religion, ethnicity, geography, sexual orientation, disability, physical appearance or social status.

 - We reserve the right to add to and update this ethics policy as technology changes.
 However, our principle of “Be Kind.
 Do Good.” will remain at the center of everything StyleBlueprint has done historically and will continue to do.

 Got a great story idea?

-If you have a fantastic tip or article idea that you think we need to know, email us at [email protected].
+If you have a fantastic tip or article idea that you think we need to know please submit using the form below.
 Please let us know if you are pitching the idea as a PR professional, a writer, or simply an interested reader with a great idea.
-Make sure to include your name and contact information so we can follow up if needed.
+Thank you!

 Policy Revision Date: October 2020